Metroid Dread: Later discussion

-In 2010, Sakamoto said that Nintendo would "start from scratch" if they returned to Dread, and said they were monitoring fan comments for interest in the project.
-In other interviews, he denied that the Wii game Metroid: Other M (2010) and the Nintendo 3DS game Metroid: Samus Returns (2017) were connected to Dread.
-In May 2010, IGNs Craig Harris said that the story for Dread was complete and that Nintendo could "bring it back at any time".
+In 2010, Sakamoto said that Nintendo would "start from scratch" if they returned to Dread, and that they were monitoring fan comments for interest in the project.
+He denied that the Wii game Metroid: Other M (2010) and the Nintendo 3DS game Metroid: Samus Returns (2017) were connected to Dread.
+In May 2010, IGNs Craig Harris said that the Dread story was complete and that Nintendo could "bring it back at any time".

-Critics expressed interest in Metroid Dread or a similar 2D side-scrolling Metroid project.
+Critics expressed interest in Metroid Dread or a similar 2D side-scrolling Metroid game.
 In 2011, IGN cited Dread as a "game in danger".
 K. Thor Jensen included it in his list of "video games you will never, ever play".
 He felt that Metroid: Other M was a disappointment and it made him nostalgic for Dread.
-Thomas East included Dread and its apparent reference in Corruption in their list of "11 amazing Metroid facts and secrets".
-East added that he was hopeful for a possible 3DS release.
+Thomas East included Dread and its apparent reference in Corruption in their list of "11 amazing Metroid facts and secrets", and said he was hopeful for a 3DS release.

-Marc Zablotny, a writer for Official Nintendo Magazine, included Dread in his 2013 wishlist, saying he was more interested in what it stood for rather than the specific game itself".
-Zablotny later included it in a list of "15 more Nintendo Games you never got to play" and called it one of the most infamous cancelled Nintendo games.
+Marc Zablotny, a writer for Official Nintendo Magazine, included Dread in his 2013 wishlist, saying he was more interested in "what it stood for rather than the specific game itself".
+Zablotny later named it one of the most infamous cancelled Nintendo games.
 Nick Chester from Destructoid criticized Nintendo for its focus on games such as the Brain Age series over Metroid.
-In 2015, gaming researcher Liam Robertson investigated the subject and made contact with former IGN and Game Informer staff who had encountered the project in the 2000s.
+In 2015, the researcher Liam Robertson contacted former IGN and Game Informer staff who had encountered the project in the 2000s.
 He released a video detailing his findings, some of which was corroborated by official sources when the revived Dread was revealed years later.